isomerpages/ura-lkywcp/resources/features/_posts/2017-07-04-smart-cities-smart-citizens.md

 <br>

-###### *The author wishes to thank Jason Pomeroy, architect and urbanist at Pomeroy Studio, for his input and insights for part of the content of this article.
-This article was first published in June 2017.
-All images contained within this page are used with license and shall not be copied, modified, or reproduced.*
+###### *The author wishes to thank Jason Pomeroy, architect and urbanist at Pomeroy Studio, for his input and insights for part of the content of this article.*